The Perfect 4 Days in Venice Itinerary

 You have to pay a small fee to enter the Basilica, and it is mandatory to keep your knees and shoulders covered.

-🏨 Stay near the Basilica di San Pietro di Castello
+🏨 Stay in close proximity to the Basilica di San Pietro di Castello

 Castello Waterfront